krish7x/krish7x/README.md

 ### Hi there 👋

-I’m Krishna Kumar, Software Engineer II and a Tech Enthusiast, works at Caratlane.
+I’m Krishna Kumar, Senior Software Engineer and a Tech Enthusiast, works at Caratlane.

 <!--
 **krish7x/krish7x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.